Bellatrix-Melody/Windows-XP-with-Custom-Colors-XFCE/README.md

 **Known Bugs**

-On my install of Linux Mint the text on the clock widget in the XFCE pannel doesn't update, but it does on a fresh install VM.
+When using a custom font on the clock in the XFCE pannel the text color does not change.
 If you run into this you can change it manually by going to the clock settings and making a custom format using the follow code:

 <img width="433" height="167" alt="image" src="https://github.com/user-attachments/assets/6d9c04f3-5b15-4e42-b50d-8f9904fceb53" />